creation

 x

-concept & direction Andrew Graham
+concept Andrew Graham & Hildegard De Vuyst

 scenography Karolien De Schepper

-light design Helmut Van den Meersschaut
+light Helmut Van den Meersschaut

-costume design Dotje Demuynck
+costumes Dotje Demuynck

-sound engineer Arthur De Vuyst
+sound Arthur De Vuyst

 dramaturgy Hildegard De Vuyst

-touring Sepehr Sharifzadeh (laGeste)
+touring Sepehr Sharifzadeh | laGeste

 production